|Major Groups > Gilled Mushrooms > Pink-Spored > Pluteus > Pluteus atromarginatus|

 by Michael Kuo

 Like all species of Pluteus, this handsome mushroom is a wood-rotting saprobe with a pink spore print and gills that are free from the stem.
 Unlike most other Pluteus species, however, it has "marginate" gills: the edges are dark brown or black, while the faces are pale at first and, with maturity, pink.
-Other distinguishing features include its preference for conifer wood, its relatively smooth (rather than veined) cap center, and microscopic features.
+Other distinguishing features include its preference for conifer wood, its dark brown colors, its fairly large size, and microscopic features (see below).

-Gills: Free from the stem; close; whitish at first, becoming pinkish; with dark brown or nearly black edges.
+Gills: Free from the stem; close; whitish at first, becoming pink; short-gills frequent; with dark brown or nearly black edges from the margin to the stem.

 Odor and Taste: Not distinctive.